 Information is sketchy about the incident, so it is difficult to say with certainty the circumstances in which the incident happened.
 Online news stories report that the dogs were loose and that most appeared neglected, and the dogs are owned by the person on the adjacent property.

 One can only speculate about what prompted these dogs to attack Ms. Garcia.
 Perhaps she provoked the dogs in some manner or that there was ongoing hostility between her and the dogs, or possibly between her the owner of the dogs?

-Also, with all fairness to the breed, news stories report that the dogs involved were mixed daschunds.
-Hence, they were not pure-bred.
+Some news stories report that the dogs involved were mixed daschunds.
 And it is not known what other breeds the dogs may have been mixed with.
 Perhaps Jack Russell Terriers, a notoriously aggressive breed.
 I know of no dog bite fatality in which daschunds have been implicated.
 And it is well-known that most fatal dog attacks in the United States involve pit bull and mastiff type dogs, and occasionally Rottweilers.
-However, as demonstrated in the current instance, daschunds kept in groups, perhaps by an irresponsible owner, have the potential to become dangerous and possibly kill a person.
+However, as demonstrated in the current instance, a mixed daschund kept in a group, perhaps by an irresponsible owner, may have the potential to become dangerous and possibly kill a person.
 Moreover, epidemiological studies published in the animal behavior literature suggest that that poorly trained, unsocialized, poorly bred, reproductively intact male daschunds, or for that matter any breed of dog, bite and kill people at disproportionately high rates.